Paddington (film series): Paddington in Peru (2024)

-Cast and characters
+In April 2023, it was confirmed that Paddington in Peru would start filming on 24 July, despite reports that it was suspended due to the 2023 SAG-AFTRA strike.
+New cast members joining the film included Antonio Banderas and Olivia Colman, while Sally Hawkins stepped down from her role as Mrs. Brown, and was recast with Emily Mortimer.

+Future

+During the Brand Licensing Europe 2024 convention in London, StudioCanal CEO Françoise Guyonnet and head of global sales Sissel Henno revealed that Canal+ is already working on a fourth Paddington film and a spin-off television series, given their focus to "turn a heritage brand into a global phenomenon" by delving deeper into the "ongoing journey of Paddington from a classic character to a worldwide cultural phenomenon", estimating the releases of both productions around 2027 and 2028, where the franchise would have its 70th anniversary.

 Production

 The first film of the series was announced in September 2007, with David Heyman producing and Hamish McColl writing the screenplay.
 When filming began, Heyman announced the casting of Colin Firth as the voice of Paddington.
 Paddington is the most expensive film produced by the French production company StudioCanal.

 In June 2014, after principal photography had wrapped, Firth voluntarily dropped out of the film, after the studio decided his voice was not suitable for Paddington.
 The role was recast the following month, with Ben Whishaw signing on to voice the title role.
 Paddington was created using a combination of computer-generated imagery (by the British company Framestore) and animatronics.

 The creator of the Paddington character, Michael Bond, also appeared in a cameo in the first film, playing the role of the Kindly Gentleman.

-When the two films were dubbed into Ukrainian, Paddington was voiced by Volodymyr Zelenskyy.
+When the films were dubbed into the Ukrainian language, Paddington was voiced by the country's current president Volodymyr Zelenskyy.